jcumby/PIEFACE/README.rst

     * radius (for bond searching)
     * tolerance (for fit tolerance)

-Individual modules from the package can also be imported (ie. ``ellipsoid.py``) for perform specific functions: read the documentation in the source code for more details or see the `API reference`_.
+Individual modules from the package can also be imported (ie. ``pieface.ellipsoid``) for perform specific functions: read the documentation in the source code for more details or see the `API reference`_.

 -------